1947

 famous painting of Helen Frye (46" by 56").
 This

-never finished.
-Later, the hole was filled in.
-It had
+never finished, later filled in.
+It had unusual

-unusual dimensions perhaps this was in regard to
+dimensions, perhaps this was in regard to Helen

-Helen Frye stating the pool was to be constructed
+Frye stating the pool was to be constructed in the

-in the shape of the Frye Cattle Brand, a large "f".
+shape of the Frye Cattle Brand, a large 'f'.

 A Long Awaited Project is Launched-